 To learn more about our company’s research, check out Our Compost Story.

 – – – ~ – – –

-The Foodservice Packaging Institute has completed a review of literature related to the impact of compostable foodservice packaging at different points in the composting value chain.
-Encouragingly, the review found a growing body of evidence demonstrating that the use of compostable foodservice packaging can increase food scrap diversion and reduce contamination when used in conjunction with known best practices for food scraps collection (Ellen MacArthur Foundation, BC Provincial Government).
+The Foodservice Packaging Institute has completed a review of literature on the impact of compostable foodservice packaging at different points in the composting value chain.
+Encouragingly, the review found that use of compostable foodservice packaging can both increase food scrap diversion and reduce contamination when combined with known best practices for food scraps collection (Ellen MacArthur Foundation, BC Provincial Government).

 The study, commissioned by FPI’s Paper Recovery Alliance (PRA) and Plastics Recover Group (PRG), examined how compostable foodservice packaging impacts: